Greene County Tech shoots down Panthers

 Siloam Springs came out aggressive at the start of the fourth quarter and pulled within 44-29 and forced Greene County Tech to call a timeout.
 The Panthers kept fighting but never could get closer.

-Vincent hit 9 of 15 shots, including 3 of 4 from behind the 3-point line, to lead the Golden Eagles (23-8), who advance to play Central No. 1 seed Maumelle today.
+Vincent hit nine of 15 shots, including three of four from behind the 3-point line, to lead the Golden Eagles (23-8), who advance to play Central No. 1 seed Maumelle today.

 Goodman added 12 points for Tech, which finished 19 of 42 from the field and outrebounded the Panthers 33-21.